 Our Engineering programs in the Sacramento region are huge on fun!
 Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
 Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

-A 21st Century Education
+21st Century Learning

 It’s no secret that Sylvan’s Engineering courses in the Sacramento region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

-- A 21st century education designed to equip your child with STEM skills.
+- A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

-- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.